Here’s a messy first-draft of an Exponential Non Transitive Absolute Unit Conversion Algorithm I developed.

 Consider for a moment the computer industry’s shift from measuring in bytes to measuring in bits, while taking advantage of the consumer’s inconvenience in learning a new mathematical conversion to account for the same class of product, and you have another form of disingenuity.
 The fact that difference of 8 times the memory is being fucked with is slightly different than this algorithm’s subject matter, because there are two units being used in bytes vs. bits.
 In reality, the same unit names are used to deceive consumers, but the scaling of real value units represent are utilized to say the same unit represents a smaller amount.
 MegaBits or MegaBytes?
 Now you have to go mess with aunt sally while converting from binary to base ten.
 It isn’t easy to do, and that’s why companies use it as a selling point to lie about what the buyer is getting.

 Americans are some of the most heavily employed, hardest working people in the world, and yet we are still empoverished by the employers who underpay us when we make money, and the corporations who undersell us when we spend it.

-Just imagine someone tries to pay you a third of what you’re worth, telling you you’re worth even less, and then someone else tries to sell you a square foot for the price of a square yard, telling you you’re getting a square yard, and you can figure how to book a flight to Timbuktu.
+Just imagine someone tries to pay you a third of what you’re worth, telling you you’re worth even less, and then someone else tries to sell you a square foot for the price of a square yard, telling you you’re getting a cubic yard, and you can figure how to book a flight to Timbuktu.